 Post: Information Commissioner's Office

-If and when Basset Gold determines the methods employed by the Company to prevent and mitigate conflicts of interest not to be adequate to guarantee, with reasonable assurance, that risk of harm to clients’ interests will be prevented, Basset Gold shall disclose any such conflicts of interest to the client in order to avert a risk of damage to clients’ interests.
-Any actual or potential conflict of interest will be disclosed by Basset Gold in sufficient time and in a durable manner prior to carrying out the transaction or providing an investment or an ancillary service to a client.
+If and when Basset & Gold determines the methods it employs to prevent and mitigate conflicts of interest not to be adequate to guarantee, with reasonable assurance, that risk of harm to clients’ interests will be prevented, Basset & Gold shall disclose any such conflicts of interest to the client in order to avert a risk of damage to clients’ interests.
+Any actual or potential conflict of interest will be disclosed by Basset & Gold in sufficient time and in a durable manner prior to carrying out the transaction or providing an investment or an ancillary service to a client.

 We prevent potential conflicts arising through the selection of suppliers by refusing to accept or provide fees, commissions and non-monetary benefits which do not directly enhance the service offered.
 Any personal relationships are disregarded in the selection of service providers, agents, third-party suppliers and distributors to prevent the possibility of inappropriate selection.

 We acknowledge that gifts and entertainment arrangements common in the industry may give rise to adverse influence.
-We address this by limiting the receipt of gifts and/or entertainment to those where the value is not material.
+We address this by limiting the offer and receipt of gifts and/or entertainment to those (vice versa) where the value is not material.

 The keeping of records regarding conflicts of interest

-This summary reflects our detailed Conflicts of Interest Policy that is in place to ensure the fair treatment for all of our clients through the effective management of potential conflicts.
-We are not aware of any further material conflicts of interest.
+This Conflicts of Interest Policy details the procedures that are in place to ensure the fair treatment for all of our clients through the effective management of potential conflicts.
+We are not aware of any further material conflicts of interests.